Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-8/_posts/2017-01-03-accessing-html.md

  </html>
 ```

-However, if we type something incorrectly, like this.
+However, if we mistype something like this:

 ```html
  <html>